US stocks recover half of the prior day's plunge after Trump calls off Greenland-related tariffs

 On one hand, the pattern has given rise to the “TACO” acronym suggesting “Trump Always Chickens Out” if financial markets react strongly enough.
 On the other, Trump has ultimately struck deals that outsiders may have earlier considered unlikely, ones that he’s crowed about later.
 The most obvious example is Trump’s announcement of high tariffs on “Liberation Day,” which eventually led to trade deals with many of the world’s major economies.

-Helping to lead the U.S. stock market Wednesday was Halliburton, which rose 2.9% after the oil field services company reported a stronger profit for the latest quarter than analysts expected.
+Helping to lead the U.S. stock market Wednesday was Halliburton.
+The oil field services company rose 4.1% after reporting a stronger profit for the latest quarter than analysts expected.

-United Airlines climbed 2.7% after likewise reporting a better profit for the end of 2025 than expected.
+United Airlines climbed 2.2% after likewise reporting a better profit for the final three months of 2025 than analysts expected.
 CEO Scott Kirby said that the airline’s strong momentum in revenue is continuing into 2026.

-They helped offset a 2.9% drop for Netflix.
-The streamer sank even though it reported a stronger profit than expected as investors focused instead on its slowing subscriber growth and its lower-than-expected forecast for profit in the current quarter.
+They helped offset a 2.2% drop for Netflix.
+The streamer sank even though it reported a stronger profit than expected.
+Investors focused instead on its slowing subscriber growth and its lower-than-expected forecast for profit in the current quarter.

 Berkshire took a $3.76 billion write-down on its Kraft-Heinz stake last summer.
 Buffett said last fall that he was disappointed in Kraft Heinz’ plan to split the company in two, and Berkshire’s two representatives resigned from the Kraft board last spring.